Government officials have urged millions of North Carolina residents to “get out NOW before it’s too late” in lieu of hurricane Florence.

 Later this week, life-threatening storm surges — up to 13 feet — are anticipated along the coasts.
 Up to 35 inches of rain could fall through early next week over parts of the Carolinas and Mid-Atlantic states.

 Florence is expected to leave major damage on the US East coast.
-People in the path of this storm are encouraged to GET OUT WHILE YOU CAN!Contest powered by Rewards Fuel
+People in the path of this storm are encouraged to GET OUT WHILE YOU CAN!Free contest software by Rewards Fuel